-Designed as a web app Eyra remains flexible, working with any compatible browser, and allowing for offline setting as well by using a laptop as a server.
+Designed with flexibility in mind, Eyra is a web app compatible with most browsers, and its offline setting is available by using a laptop as a server.
 It is open source so you can contribute, use only parts of it, or modify it to suit your needs (e.g. if you want to use pictures instead of prompts).

 An article about the software was presented at SLTU 2016.
 This project was funded, and some guidance offered, by Google.

 Contributor/s: Matthías Pétursson, Róbert Kjaran, Simon Klüpfel, Judy Fong, Stefán Jónsson

 Voice patterns in air-traffic control

 The aim of this project is to build a system that monitors voice patterns of air traffic controllers and assesses cognitive workload in real-time.
 The project is a collaboration between the CADIA, the Icelandic air traffic control provider Isavia, Tern Systems and Icelandair.

 Objective Assessment of Voice Quality

 Human voice can assume various qualities such as breathy voice, modal voice, and pressed voice.
 The assessment of voice quality has been used clinically for the diagnosis and management of voice disorders.
 However, professional rating of voice quality can be labor-intensive and subjective.

 This project aims to automate this rating procedure.
 The primary focus is on the use of signal processing algorithms to extract suitable features from different speech related signals.

 Our current research is on using an inverse filtering algorithm to obtain glottal flow estimates from speech signals, from which features can be extracted and used in the training and test procedures for a voice quality predictor.